gkoniaris/spb-unofficial-wrapper/README.md

     })
 ```

-If you have already passed a default configuration to the scaper, the values will be overrided when using the request builder.
+If you have already passed a default configuration to the scaper, the values will be overrided for the specific request when using the functions of the builder.

-You can find detailed documentation about the functions of the request builder [here](https://gkoniaris.github.io/spb-unofficial-wrapper/Builder.html), under the Methods section of the Builder class.
+You can find detailed documentation about the builder functions and how to use them [here](https://gkoniaris.github.io/spb-unofficial-wrapper/Builder.html), under the Methods section of the Builder class.

 ## Request responses